 An undergraduate student is generally considered three quarter-time when enrolled from 9 to 11 credits for the term.

 Federal financial aid programs authorized under the Higher Education Act of 1965 (as amended), including federal subsidized and unsubsidized Stafford loans, Parent Loans for Undergraduate Students, federal Pell Grants, federal Work-study and Federal Supplemental Educational Opportunity Grants.

 A list of all courses that a student has taken at a particular high school or college, with the grades the student earned in each course.

-A student who has graduated from high school and is studying for a bachelor's degree.
+A student who has graduated from high school or earned a GED and is studying for an associate’s or bachelor's degree.